fbngrm/zombie-driver/README.md

 The Dockerfiles used to build images are located in the project root.

-##### Using make
-The services and backing services are started in a docker container.

 ###### Build
-Builds will be located in the `/bin` sub-directory of each service.
-Binaries will use the latest git commit or tag as a version.
+Builds will are located in the `/bin` sub-directory of each service.
+Binaries use the latest git commit hash or tag as a version.

     make all # builds all services